bodiem13/Relo/README.md

 #### Amenities Data
-1. A Python data script was used to make an API call to the Foursquare API.
+1. A Python data script was used to make a API calls to the Foursquare Places API.
 Prior to making the API calls, the code takes in a list of states (in the continental USA) and returns a list of zip codes.
-For each zip code, an API call is then made with the given parameters for the amenity in question.
-The returned data is then checked for completeness, and stored in a CSV file.
+For each zip code, an API call is then made to the 'venues' API endpoint with the category type parameter set to the amenity type in question (https://developer.foursquare.com/docs/api-reference/venues/search/).
+The returned data is then checked for completeness, and stored in a CSV file per state.
+Once all states' data is retrieved, the script performs a merge across all state level CSV files to consolidate all in to a single CSV file.
 To obtain the necessary data, this process was executed on each of the following amenities: grocery stores, gyms, parks (local only, state and national excluded), harware stores, and medical facilities.

 #### Locations